alexzhang1030/mche/README.md

   console.log(data)
 })

-// Call close if someone is leaving the room mch.close()
+// Call close if you want to close the connection. mch.close()
 ```